KrzysztofBiolik/KrzysztofBiolik/README.md

-  - 👀 I’m interested in ...
+👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 📫 How to reach me ...
 <!---
 KrzysztofBiolik/KrzysztofBiolik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.